 Region: Carneros, California | ABV: 14.2% | Tasting Notes: Strawberry, Chocolate, Pomegranate

 Operating out of Napa Valley, Domaine Carneros' founding winemaker Eileen Crane is best known for her landmark sparkling wines.
 Still, pinot noir is another trick up her sleeve.
 Whole berries for this pinot are cold-soaked for delicate flavor extraction, then barrel-aged for 10 months.

 Intense and full-bodied with luscious tannins, this wine has notes of cherry, strawberry, chocolate, pomegranate, and plum.
 It's sweet and juicy with brilliant texture and a long finish.
 The pinot is great on its own or as a companion to New York strip steak, herb-dusted pork loin, or parmesan-crusted, pan-seared Dover sole.

 Region: Yarra Valley, Australia | ABV: 13% | Tasting Notes: Black cherry, Violets, Cedar, vanilla

 The Rathbone family brought Yering Station, a nearly two-centuries-old institution, to international fame as one of Australia’s top wineries.
 Victoria’s Yarra Valley, which is home to Yering Station, is known for its varying pinot noir-wine styles from its diverse microclimates.

-This smooth, dark-fruited pinot has aromas of black and red cherry, earth and undertones of spicy pepper.
-Smooth tannins form the base of a floral-accented pinot reminicient of violets and lavender, tinged with rich vanilla, cherry and cedar spices.
+This smooth, dark-fruited pinot has aromas of black and red cherry, earth, and undertones of spicy pepper.
+Smooth tannins form the base of a floral-accented pinot reminiscent of violets and lavender, tinged with rich vanilla, cherry, and cedar spices.

 Read Next: The Best Cheap Wines